GitHub-anonymousV/Notes/README.md

 # Notes
-Learning Notes
+Learning Notes\n
 The notes look like the picture below
 ![readme](https://github.com/GitHub-anonymousV/Notes/blob/master/images/readme.png)
-Recommend Typora to display the note.
+Recommend using Typora to display the note.